nihan-dekock/VeryReal.IoT.Pi/README.md

 #### License
-This project is licensed under the GNU License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GNU License - see the [LICENSE.md](LICENSE.md) file for details...